-- (1) Breadboard A breadboard makes it easy to wire components to the Core without solder.
+- (1) Breadboard A breadboard makes it easy to wire components to the Core without soldering.
 See Wikipedia for more information.

 Step 1: Power the Core

 Plug the included USB cable into the Spark Core and your computer.
 The Core should start blinking blue.
 Have one of these u.FL connectors?
-Make sure to connect an antenna to it now!
+Make sure you connect an antenna to it now!

 - Not blinking blue?